What is the Coastal Youth Ballet Theatre?

 Coastal Youth Ballet Theatre (CYBT) is a non-profit 501 (c) (3) organization engaged in the performing arts with a youth development focus.
 Coastal Youth Ballet Theatre was founded by Liza Mata in 2006.

 Coastal Youth Ballet Theatre’s official training school is Coastal Dance Centre.
-CYBT’s company members are invited from among Coastal Dance Centre’s students, age 9 and over, who are enrolled in the Pre-Professional Program and who are seriously committed to dedicating their time and talent.
-The company division is as follows: the Senior and Junior company, Trainees and Apprentices.
+CYBT’s company members are invited from among Coastal Dance Centre’s students, age 9 and over, who are enrolled in the Pre-Professional Track and who are seriously committed to dedicating their time and talent.
+The company membership division is as follows: Senior and Junior Company, Trainees and Apprentices.

 Aside from CYBT’s resident artistic staff, we bring in distinguished international guest teachers.
 As a school and performing company, CDC and CYBT are recognized for the high caliber training and professionally-staged ballet productions we present to the Grand Strand community which allows our young dancers/company members to have the opportunity to have world class training and performance opportunities.

 What is the mission of Coastal Youth Ballet Theatre?